arista-eosplus/ansible-eos-bgp/README.md

 ================

 The arista.eos-bgp role creates an abstraction for EOS BGP configuration.
-This means that you do not need to write any ansible tasks.
+This means that you do not need to write any Ansible tasks.
 Simply create an object that matches the requirements below and this role will ingest that object and perform the necessary configuration.